n123git/save-docs/decrypt.md

 * This format affects all non-v1 save files.
 ### Method
 * Identical to that of v1 saves *but*:
-  * The AESkey is no longer fixed, it is instead loaded from the `head.yw`.
+  * The AESkey is no longer fixed, it is instead loaded from the (encrypted) `head.yw`.

 ## YWCipher
 **Inputs:**